JayMphek18/student_survey_support_app/documentations/readme.md

 # Documentation

-Welcome to the Documentation folder of the Student SAurvey and Support App repository!
+Welcome to the Documentation folder of the Student Survey and Support App repository!
 Here, you will find a collection of documents and resources to guide you through various aspects of the app's development, deployment, and usage.

 ## Contents